Guardrails

 - Extract (from a complex policy document) a simplified list of (natural language) rules that demonstrate compliance.

-- Generate natural language questions to provide the inputs for the DSL program; these are designed to be straightforward for LLM-powered data extraction, or for human-powered data review, avoiding complex reasoning when processing a chunk.
+- The DSL code uses an SMT solver integrated with an LLM-powered system for verification, while questions are designed to be straightforward for LLM-powered data extraction or human-powered data review, avoiding complex reasoning when processing a chunk.

 Rule Extraction Methods